Admissible anytime-valid sequential inference must rely on nonnegative martingales: A deeper investigation of admissibility

-In sharp contrast, initial randomization causes sequential tests based on $e$-values to become inadmissible.
+In sharp contrast, initial randomization causes sequential tests based on e-processes to become inadmissible.
 Indeed, if the jumps of $(\Eval_t)$ are continuous with positive probability then the corresponding sequential test is not admissible for \emph{any} $\alpha \in (0, 1)$ due to overshoot.
-Only $e$-values that have atomic jumps can possibly lead to admissible tests; however, any such $e$-value cannot lead to an admissible test for every $\alpha$ (it will overshoot for some and not for others).
+Only e-processes that have atomic jumps can possibly lead to admissible tests; however, any such e-value cannot lead to an admissible test for every $\alpha$ (it will overshoot for some and not for others).
 Example~\ref{eg:symmetric-sufficient-test} in the next section derives an admissible sequential test for (composite) symmetric distributions.